Basketball in India: Basketball in India as of today

 There are many championships for senior, junior, and youth levels for boys and girls.
 Invitational all-India tournaments like Master Prithvinath Memorial, Don Bosco Invitational Tournament, Kiloi Invitational Tournament, Ramu Memorial and many other are being organised every year.
 Indian basketball has championships throughout the year for different age groups.
 Championships for youth are mainly between April and July when children have their summer break from school.

 Basketball is especially popular among the Tibetan exile community in Dharamshala.

 Being one of the earliest countries to adopt basketball, India has so far produced numerous talented basketballers who have earned recognition in the international arena.
 Indian players have also won several trophies for their country.
 Basketball in India is mainly being run and managed by a large number of national and state level associations, spread all over India.
 These basketball associations are working with a common view of popularising the game in all parts of the country.
 Apart from that, developing the overall infrastructure for the game and uncovering new talent from the grassroots level are some of the other principal objectives of the Indian basketball associations.

 India's first ever professional basketball league UBA was started in 2015.
 UBA completed four seasons in India.

-Basketball Federation of India
+National federation

 The Basketball Federation of India was established in 1950 and is the official governing body of basketball in India.
 It follows FIBA rules for organising basketball championships and is affiliated to FIBA Asia and the Indian Olympic Association.